 What are other sun safety tips?

-- Protect your child’s skin at all times, and try to stay indoors or in the shade during the hottest time of day (10 a.m. to 4 p.m.).
+- Always protect your child’s skin and try to stay indoors or in the shade during the hottest time of day (10 a.m. to 4 p.m.)

 - If you have to go out in the sun without protective clothing, use sunscreen.
 Do not forget to apply it to ears, nose, and neck